bubba2k/softpasses/README.md

 A great tutorial on building BVHs:
 [Bikker - How to Build a BVH (Article series)](https://jacco.ompf2.com/2022/04/13/how-to-build-a-bvh-part-1-basics/)

-More of historical importance, these two papers were among the first to discuss the usage of BVHs in Raytracing.
-Regardless, they give a good overview of the basic problem at hand:
+Arguably more of historical importance, these two papers were among the first to discuss the usage of BVHs in Raytracing.
+Regardless, they give a good overview of the fundamental problem at hand:
 [Kay, Kajiya (1986) - Ray Tracing Complex Scenes](https://papers.cumincad.org/data/works/att/67d2.content.pdf?utm_source=chatgpt.com)
 [Goldsmith, Salmon (1987) - Automatic Creation of Object Hierarchies for Ray Tracing](https://doi.org/10.1109/MCG.1987.276983)